o-o-overflow/dc2021q_scoreboard/README.md

 `aws_secret_access_key`.
 For more information on setting up this file see: https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html

+You also need the [AWS CLI](https://aws.amazon.com/cli/).
+New versions have their own install system.

 ## Frontend Dependencies

 The frontend applications are all written using React.
 React depends on npm and